amineHorseman/facial-expression-recognition-using-cnn/readme.md

 python train.py --train=yes
 '''

+3. Train and evaluate:

+'''
+python train.py --train=yes --evaluate=yes
+'''

+N.B: make sure the parameter "save_model" (in parameters.py) is set to True if you want to train and evaluate

 ## Optimize training hyperparameters
 1. For this section, you'll need to install first the optional dependencies:
 '''